smartcorelib/smartcorelib.org/user_guide/developer.md

 The best way to request a new feature is by [opening an issue](https://github.com/smartcorelib/smartcore/issues) in GitHub.
 When you submit your idea, please keep in mind these recommendations:

-* If you are requesting new algorithm, please add references to papers describing this algorithm.
+* If you are requesting a new algorithm, please add references to papers describing this algorithm.
 If you have a particular implementation in mind, feel free to share references to it as well.
 If not, we will do our best to find the best implementation available ourselves.
 * Please tell us why this feature is important to you.

 ## Contributing code